 At Antietam, Doubleday’s soldiers anchored the right flank of the Union forces and performed well despite sustaining heavy casualties.
 During the bloody engagement, Doubleday’s horse threw him from the saddle and injured him when a nearby artillery explosion startled the animal.
 The War Department later brevetted Doubleday to lieutenant colonel in the regular army “for gallant and meritorious service at the Battle of Antietam, Md.” on September 17, 1862.

 After the Battle of Antietam, Confederate General Robert E. Lee retreated to Virginia, ending his first invasion of the North.
 Major General George McClellan, commander of the Army of the Potomac, chose not to pursue Lee, prompting President Abraham Lincoln to replace McClellan with Major General Ambrose Burnside on November 5, 1862.
-A few weeks later, the War Department issued General Orders, No. 316, on September 18, 1863, announcing Doubleday’s promotion to major general in the volunteer army, effective November 29, 1862.
+On September 18, 1863, the War Department issued General Orders, No. 316, announcing Doubleday’s promotion to major general in the volunteer army, effective November 29, 1862.

 Battle of Fredericksburg

 Shortly after his appointment, Burnside reorganized the Army of the Potomac into three “Grand Divisions” and moved to engage Lee’s army near Fredericksburg, Virginia.
 During the Battle of Fredericksburg (December 15, 1862), Burnside held Doubleday’s 1st Division of Major General John Reynolds‘ 1st Corps, of Major General William B. Franklin‘s Left Grand Division in reserve.